itistech/spring-cloud-work-flow/README.md

 # spring-cloud-work-flow

+**Problem Statement:**

+Application receives transaction file every day from various clients.
+These transaction files contain high volume of data for processing.
+Since the transaction can be relating to settlement or cash transfer, they are time sensitive and needs to be process on certain time window.

+**Solution:**

-Spring Cloud Data Flow with Kafka-binder
+Spring Cloud Data Flow with Kafka-binder is used for the solutioning.

 - A flow that receives an event from an input, perform some action(s) and send the result to an output.
 - The inputs are the **Source**, the outputs are the **Sink** and then we have the **Processor** that consumes the data and returns it to the output.